moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/implementation_guidelines.md

 - Make sure that you have specified **stop tokens** in the request to the model.
 (See [example MR](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/merge_requests/1298).)
 - Depending on the model and use case, you may need to **include additional context** to the request.
 This can involve adding the content of open files, such as project libraries.
 - Most models will require **post-processing**, such as trimming whitespaces or removing comments.
-(See [example MR](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/merge_requests/1351).)
+You can use existing post-processors ([example MR](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/merge_requests/1351/)) or add a new one ([example MR](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/merge_requests/1470)) as needed.

 ## GitLab Rails